aptos-labs/create-aptos-dapp/examples/aptos-friend/README.md

 - `npm run move:compile` - a command to compile the Move contract

 For all other available CLI commands, can run `npx aptos` and see a list of all available commands.

+### Aptos Friend Overview

+Anyone can issue its own share, buy and sell shares issued by anyone.

+Issuer data is stored in Object where seed is contract address + issuer address.

+Holding data is stored in Object where seed is contract address + issuer address + holder address.

+Additionally, to make the contract easier to query without an indexer, we created registry for all issuers, all holders for each issuer and all holdings for each user.
+In production, we would use off-chain indexer to store the registry so it's more performant.